 Just as Japanese manufacturers need European expertise in a global competitive market, the EBC believes that the domestic market would also benefit from higher penetration of advanced European products and services.
 The aforementioned global expertise and references provide a good basis for continuing to deepen cooperation between the European Union’s railways technology companies and Japanese railways companies looking for Win-Win opportunities.

 The implementation of the EU-Japan EPA was successful.
 We believe, however, that efforts should not stop with the agreement.
-It will be vital to further harmonise regulations and standards, and to eliminate double testing to make it easier for European companies to do business and invest in Japan, and vice versa.
+It will be vital to further harmonise regulations and standards, and to eliminate double certification and testing to make it easier for European companies to do business and invest in Japan, and vice versa.
 The EBC furthermore hopes that the committee on technical rules set up during the EPA negotiations will continue its work to harmonise and achieve mutual recognition of standards and approvals.

 Key issues and recommendations